Rok in front of Uluru sacred rock formation in Australia, Oceania

 I was naïve at the beginning, didn’t know how the system worked, but managed to save considerable amount of money that enabled me to travel through Asia for a year.

 From a visiting perspective, I enjoyed all destinations that were on my bucket list.
 From amazing nature along the coast to endless bush and Uluru mountain, I was thoroughly impressed by Australia.
-Easy going people, the attitude to enjoy life here and now, numerous options for good income and no worries frame of mind, could persuade me to consider Australia as a place to live, if it only wasn’t so far from Europe …. and if it wasn’t for the boring sport scene with the most popular being Australian football, cricket and rugby.

-Sydney, Melbourne and Adelaide are top destinations for visitors, but also perfect places to live and work.
+Sydney, Melbourne, Brisbane and Adelaide are top destinations for visitors, but also perfect places to live and work.
 The quality of life in Australia is high.
 Many opportunities for all professions, races and ethnic groups.
 The importance of free time and high level of coexistence with the nature reflects in happiness of average Australians.

-My adventures in Australia
+My Australia travel adventures